Genuine progress indicator

-Motivation
+Motivations

-Most economists assess progress in people's welfare by comparing the gross domestic product over time—that is, by adding up the annual dollar value of all goods and services produced within a country over successive years.
+Some economists assess progress in an economy's welfare by comparing its gross domestic product over time — that is, by adding up the annual dollar value of all goods and services produced within a country over successive years.
 However, GDP was not intended to be used for such purpose.
 It is prone to productivism or consumerism, over-valuing production and consumption of goods, and not reflecting improvement in human well-being.
 It also does not distinguish between money spent for new production and money spent to repair negative outcomes from previous expenditure.
 For example, it would treat as equivalent one million dollars spent to build new homes and one million dollars spent in aid relief to those whose homes have been destroyed, despite these expenditures arguably not representing the same kind of progress.
-This is relevant for example when considering the true costs of development that destroys wetlands and hence exacerbate flood damages.
+This is relevant for example when considering the true costs of development that destroys wetlands and hence exacerbates flood damages.
 Simon Kuznets, the inventor of the concept of GDP, noted in his first report to the US Congress in 1934:the welfare of a nation can scarcely be inferred from a measure of national income.